nfoata/elasticsearch001/README.md

 {"_index":"shop_index","_type":"dvd_type","_id":"1","_version":1,"result":"created","_shards":{"total":2,"successful":1,"failed":0},"_seq_no":0,"_primary_term":1}
 ```

-As you can see, if you send a request with a no existing index and so with no type, elasticsearch will create them for adding the new document.
+As we can see, if you send a request with a no existing index and so with no type, elasticsearch will create them for adding the new document.
+Moreover, according the answer the document has been recorded with the _id = 1.

 Check what elasticsearch has done:
 1.0 The settings